 A. Yes, bleed air filtration – but it would cost money – most passengers say they would be content to pay extra for clean air.

-Q. How will the issue be fixed?
+Q. When will the issue be fixed?

 Q. How can passengers complain?